Malika Pukhraj: Performing career

 At the age of nine, she visited Jammu and performed at the coronation ceremony of Maharaja Hari Singh, who was so impressed by her voice that he appointed her as a court singer in his Durbar.
-She stayed there as a singer for another nine years.
+She stayed there as a singer and dancer for another nine years.

-She was among the well-known professional singers of India in the 1940s and after Partition of India in 1947, she migrated to Lahore, Pakistan, where she received much more fame, through her radio performances with composer Kale Khan at Radio Pakistan, Lahore.
+She was among the well-known professional singers of India in the 1940s by singing on All India Radio.
+And after Partition of India in 1947, she migrated to Lahore, Pakistan, where she received much more fame, through her radio performances with composer Kale Khan at Radio Pakistan, Lahore.
 Her voice is most suitable for 'folk songs of the hills' (Pahari Songs).

 In 1980, she received the Pride of Performance Award from the President of Pakistan.

-In 1977, when All India Radio, for which she sang until the Partition in 1947, was celebrating its Golden Jubilee, she was invited to India and awarded with the 'Legend of Voice' award.
+In 1977, when All India Radio, for which she sang until the Partition in 1947, was celebrating its golden jubilee, she was invited to India and awarded with the 'Legend of Voice' award.
 Malika Pukhraj also recorded her memoirs in the novel Song Sung True.

 Personal life

-Malika Pukhraj was married to Shabbir Hussain, a junior government official in the Punjab, and had six children including Tahira Syed, also a singer in Pakistan.
+Malika Pukhraj was married to Shabbir Hussain Syed, a junior government official in the Punjab, and had six children, including Tahira Syed, also a singer in Pakistan.